Skip to main content

 import { GlobalProvider } from "@ladle/react";

-import { AppRouterContext } from "next/dist/shared/lib/app-router-context";
+import { AppRouterContext } from "next/dist/shared/lib/app-router-context.shared-runtime";

 export const Provider: GlobalProvider = ({ children }) => {